rusty-reebs/shopping-cart/README.md

 - how to use routes to navigate between pages
 - practiced using array methods like `.find`, `.filter`, and `.map`
-- how build and call a popup box in React
+- how to build and call a modal in React
 - practiced passing `state` and `props` to different components
 - how to import images in React
 - practiced responsive design in plain CSS